jsphpl/laravan/README.md

 *Note: Replace the `example` in `app_name=example` with the key that your app is listed under in the `apps` object in `group_vars/{env}/apps.yml`*

+In case deployment fails with an error message indicating a lack of access right to the git repository, make sure the ssh key configured in step (7.) is authorized with your git.
+There could also be a problem with with ssh agent-forwarding, which you can troubleshoot using this guide: [https://developer.github.com/v3/guides/using-ssh-agent-forwarding/](https://developer.github.com/v3/guides/using-ssh-agent-forwarding/).

 ## Credits

 Credits to the awesome [Trellis](https://github.com/roots/trellis) project, which heavily inspired me to create laravan and from which i also took some code.